bahimehdi/mlProjects_Mehdi/README.md

 You are free to use, modify, and share this material **for learning, teaching, and academic practice only**.

 ❌ Commercial use, paid courses, resale, or monetization of this content (or derivatives) is not permitted.

----

-## 🤝 Contribution

-This kit is authored and maintained by **Mehdi**.
-Each project has been designed against strict industry standards to ensure students learn "Safe Data Science" practices.

-**Feedback?** Open an issue or submit a pull request!

----

-*Happy Learning!* 🚀